Code modernization strategies for short-range non-bonded molecular dynamics simulations: Related work

 \section{Related work}

 Maximizing SIMD capabilities of recent hardware architectures has been thoroughly explored and applied to molecular dynamics simulations.
-For example, optimizations have been made in LAMMPS that enable full use of the Intel Knights Landing architecture with AVX-512 which is still relevant to more recent Intel CPUs \citep{jeffers2016intel}. \cite{watanabe2019simd} investigated SIMD vectorization techniques specifically for the Lennard-Jones potential on Intel CPUs with AVX2 and AVX-512 instructions.
+For example, optimizations have been made in LAMMPS that enable full use of the Intel Knights Landing architecture with AVX-512 which is still relevant to recent Intel CPUs \citep{jeffers2016intel}.
+SIMD vectorization techniques have also been investigated specifically for the Lennard-Jones potential on Intel CPUs with AVX2 and AVX-512 instructions \citep{watanabe2019simd}.

 Different forms of the hybrid MPI+X programming model have been widely applied in molecular dynamics simulations.
-For example, LAMMPS has OpenMP support for accelerators through CUDA and also provides a performance portable solution through Kokkos \citep{jeffers2016intel, lammpsstable29Oct2020}.
+For example, LAMMPS has support for multi-core CPUs and accelerators through OpenMP, CUDA and Kokkos \citep{jeffers2016intel, lammpsstable29Oct2020}.
+To reduce the complexity of maintaining code for different architectures, performance portability has also been applied to particle-based simulations through Cabana, which is a library built on Kokkos, and demonstrated specifically for molecular dynamics simulations through the CabanaMD proxy application \citep{mniszewski2021enabling}.
+Task-based parallelism and asynchronous mesh refinement approaches have previously been implemented for highly dynamic MD simulations parallelized using MPI and OpenMP \citep{prat2020amr}.
+It has also been shown that fully adopting a hybrid MPI+OpenMP programming model alleviates load balancing problems and communication pressure better than pure MPI implementation that allows the adjustment of domain boundaries \citep{morillo2022hybrid}.

-HPX has been successfully applied to N-body simulations of stellar mergers in astrophysics \citep{marcello2021octo}. \cite{grubel2015performance} studied the implication of task granularity on performance of HPX-based applications. \cite{bremer2019performance} reported comparisons between the traditional MPI programming model and HPX-based implementations of the discontinuous Galerkin method for the two-dimensional shallow water equations.
+HPX has been successfully applied to N-body simulations of stellar mergers in astrophysics \citep{marcello2021octo}.
+The implication of task granularity on performance of HPX-based applications have also been studied \citep{grubel2015performance}.
+Comparisons between the traditional MPI programming model and HPX-based implementations of the discontinuous Galerkin method for the two-dimensional shallow water equations have also been reported in \citep{bremer2019performance} which found a 6\% faster runtime with HPX parallelization which they attribute to better cache behavior due to overdecomposition.